mattpocock/cypress-job-search/readme.txt

 $ npm i
 $ npm run serve

+In a separate window,
+    $ npm run start

 Download Cypress, and run cw_jobs.spec.js

 Go to db.json and watch the data flow in.